 Use a colon to introduce an idea, list or quotation.
 The clause before the colon must be a full sentence.
-If not, don’t use a colon.
+If not, do not use a colon.

-Use the colon to introduce an idea that’s an explanation or continuation of the one before the colon.
+Use the colon to introduce an idea that is an explanation or continuation of the one before the colon.

 There is one thing you need to know about statistics: they are fascinating.

-Start the explanation or continuation with a capital letter if it’s a formal quote that’s a full sentence, or more than one sentence.
+Start the explanation or continuation with a capital letter if it is a formal quote that is a full sentence, or more than one sentence.

-There is one thing you need to know about statistics: They are fascinating and I don’t know why anyone would think differently.
+There is one thing you need to know about statistics: They are fascinating and I do not know why anyone would think differently.
 Truly they have made my life better.

 There is one thing you need to know about statistics: “A better thing has never been created,” said the Chief Statistician.